 How to Apply for Patent Protection in India?

-Under the Patent Act 1970, in India, a patent is issued to protect an individual’s right to invent a particular process or product.
-You can file a patent application at any of its four regional offices in India.
+Indian Intellectual Property Rights – Under the Patent Act 1970, in India, a patent is issued to protect the individual’s right to invent a particular process or product.
+You can file a patent application in any of its four regional offices in India.
 The offices issuing patents are situated in Delhi, Mumbai, Chennai, and Kolkata.
-Apart from that, presently, patent applications can also be made online.
+Apart from that, presently, Patent Applications can also be made online.

-In India, there are three types of patent applications.
+In India, there are three types of Patent Application

-- Ordinary application (with provisional and complete specifications)
+- Ordinary application (with provisional and complete specification)

-- PCT application, also known as PCT National Phase application
+- PCT application or PCT National Phase application

 - Conventional application